-While the required language varies from state to state, it is generally required that the clause specifically state that the it is meant to shift the risk of nonpayment to the sub or supplier, and that payment to the GC is a condition precedent to payment to the sub or supplier.
-Even in states where these types of clauses are allowed, they are generally not favored, however.
-Courts in most states view pay if paid clauses with disfavor, and do not need much incentive to find them unenforceable.
+While the required language varies from state to state, it is generally required that the clause specifically state that it is meant to shift the risk of nonpayment to the sub or supplier, and that payment to the GC is a condition precedent to payment of said sub or supplier.

 A prudent construction credit manager is wise to keep these provisions in mind.